Deposed president shelters at embassy in capital, nearly three months after coup.

 “The embassy is surrounded by police and the military … I foresee bigger acts of aggression and violence, that they could be capable of even invading the Brazilian embassy,” Zelaya said in an interview with Venezuelan broadcaster Telesur.

-Later, Roberto Micheletti, Honduras’ de facto leader, said he had no intention of ordering his men to enter the embassy or to confront Brazil.
+Micheletti had said earlier that he had no intention of ordering his men to enter the embassy.

 “We will respect international and national law.
-If [Zelaya] wants to stay there for 5 or 10 years, we don’t have any problem with him living there,” Micheletti said
+If [Zelaya] wants to stay there for five or 10 years, we don’t have any problem with him living there,” he said.

-Soldiers toppled Zelaya at gunpoint and sent him into exile in his pyjamas in a coup on June 28, sparked by his attempts to call a constitutional referendum on presidential term limits.
+Soldiers toppled Zelaya at gunpoint and sent him into exile in his pyjamas in a coup on June 28, following his attempt to call a constitutional referendum on presidential term limits.

-Micheletti has repeatedly refused to allow Zelaya to return, insisting he would be arrested if he returned.
+Micheletti had repeatedly refused to allow Zelaya to return, insisting he would be arrested if he returned.

 Zelaya’s surprise return to Tegucigalpa comes as world leaders gather at the United Nations in New York, putting renewed international pressure on the interim government to let him return to power.

-Economic sanctions have already been imposed by the US government and the EU, while Zelaya has called for negotiations with the leaders who forced him from the country at gunpoint.
+Economic sanctions have already been imposed by the US government and the EU, while Zelaya has called for negotiations with the leaders who forced him from power.

 His return has overshadowed campaigning for the November 29 presidential vote that the interim government hopes will restore the country’s international legitimacy.